Your brand is unquestionably one of your most important assets. So it stands to reason that you should pay close attention to protecting it.

 Building your brand starts as early as choosing your business name.
 When setting up your business, you need to make sure that nobody else is using your name in relation to a similar product or service so that (i) you can properly protect your name and (ii) you aren't going to be infringing anyone else’s property.

 The best protection to have for your brand is a registered trademark.
 There are a number of ways that you can check whether anyone else is using your proposed business name.
-Start off with a Google search and then search on Companies House Webcheck for limited companies or LLPs that have the same or similar name.
-Then search the Business Names Registry online for free – it doesn't include every business in there but it does show sole traders and partnerships, which the Companies House search won’t reveal.
+Start off with a Google search, then a domain name search and then search on Companies House Webcheck for limited companies or LLPs that have the same or similar name.
 And then finally you need to do a trademark search to check that your proposed name is not already trade marked – you can do this by visiting this website.